MultiQC/website/README.md

 ## Development work

-To test locally, please run `docker-compose up` in the root directory.
+To test locally, please run `docker compose up` in the root directory.
 This will run a local web server, the website should then be viewable at <http://localhost:8888>